Become a Microsoft Defender for Endpoint partner

 Include the User-Agent field in each API call made to Microsoft Defender for Endpoint public set of APIs or Graph Security APIs.
 This will be used for statistical purposes, troubleshooting, and partner recognition.
 In addition, this step is a requirement for membership in Microsoft Intelligent Security Association (MISA).

-Set the User-Agent field in each HTTP request header to the name based on the Following nomenclature.
+Set the User-Agent field in each HTTP request header to the below format.

 For example, User-Agent: